66,395 bells

 Nintendo DS Lite: The second generation of the Nintendo DS handheld line, which Animal Crossing: Wild World can run on.

-noob: A not-so-nice term used to refer to someone who is new.
+noob: A derogatory term used to refer to someone who is new.

-Notification: A message from the modmins that lets you know you have broken a site rule.
+Notification: A message from the Moderators that lets you know you have broken a site rule.

 Orange Star: Given to those who have donated money to ACC.
 They disappear one year after the money has been donated.

-Profile: A page about you that you can make.
+Profile: An area of the site where you can put information about yourself for other members to read.
 You see somebody's profile when you click on their user name.

 PT: A Private Thread, otherwise known as a Private Message (PM).